 The thing about learning, well, anything really, is consistency.
 When you’re learning an instrument, 10 minutes every day is better than two hours once a week.
 Learning a language is no different.
 Speaking, listening, and reading every day will make the biggest impact.
-I know I know, easier said than done.
-But clever Lingoda has you covered.
-What if they threw in the idea of getting half of your classes for free, would that get you to do it?
+I know, easier said than done.
+But Lingoda has you covered.
+What if they threw in the idea of getting reimbursed for completing a certain number of classes, would that get you to do it?
 Sorry, what was that?
 Free money and you learn a language?
 I know.
-And in January when everyone is feeling a bit sad, grumpy, and not very accomplished.

 Yes of course, consistency is great for learning, but forming a habit to do that learning is equally important.
 It takes about two months to form a habit, so by the end of your Sprint or Super Sprint, you will be so used to working on your language often, it will become second nature.
 Just think how far you can go with that amount of time.
 An average language level is 50 classes, so in three months of your Sprint, you will be almost finished.
 If you choose to Super Sprint, you’ll be finished a level and then some.

 Not sure what level you are in your chosen language?
 Take the test here.

 The classes are small, and flexible.
 You can book at nearly any time of day classes are available, in any time zone.
 Group classes are a maximum of five students, and honestly in my experience they are normally only two or three people.
 It gives you a chance to catch your breath, but you can’t get away with hiding in the back either, so you will get some good practice in.
 Lingoda teachers are always native-level speakers, too, which is so critical when you’re learning a language away from where it’s primarily spoken.
 It’s the ideal way to learn a language when you’re busy – with work or with family.